vidarsveen/ai-course/README.md

-# Interactive AI Course 🤖
+# LLM Terminology & Learning to Code with AI 🤖

-A modern, interactive web-based course on AI, Large Language Models (LLMs), and practical hands-on coding with Gemini.
-Split-screen interface with interactive visualizations and progress tracking.
+Master Large Language Model concepts and practical hands-on coding with Gemini.
+An interactive web-based course with split-screen interface, visualizations, and progress tracking.
+Learn LLM terminology from fundamentals through building real applications.

 ## 🎯 Features